 4. Hybrid Paths

 Often, getting off the streets means biking on hybrid paths.
 These paths are shared by both bicyclists and walking pedestrians.
-On weekends during the summer, they can be overwhelmed with walkers, so just assume they're all going to be walking side-by-side in the middle of the path.
+On weekends during the summer, they can be overwhelmed with walkers, and dog walkers with a 2 metre leash, so just assume they're all going to be walking side-by-side in the middle of the path.
 And if they're lined up nicely on the right side, assume that's a very temporary arrangement.
 Hammer your bell, let them know you're coming, and then be prepared to jump off the path to save a child's life.

 5. The Lane is Yours

 This might be the best tip of all, and one I've made ultra clear to my kids.
 As a bicyclist in this city, you're entitled to take the whole lane as if you're an automobile.
 If you feel that's safest, don't hesitate to do so.
 You don't have to stick to a 10 inch sliver of shitty road on the right side of a busy street just so you're not slowing down traffic.
 If you need the whole lane, take it.
 It's your right.

 There's five quick tips from someone who has biked Toronto since the 80s.
 If I was your dad I'd add that you should always wear a helmet, follow the rules of the road and never bike drunk or stoned.

 Biking saves money, is great for Mother Earth, keeps you fit and is a lot of fun.
 Those are four amazing reasons to get out there.
 See you on the road!